kevL/yata/ReadMe.txt

 4. the DifferDialog will appear.
 It lists any differences between col headers and row counts.
 Additionally a Goto button in the lower left corner of the dialog can be used to cycle through cell texts that are different between the two tables (key Shift to goto previous).
+Note that closing the DifferDialog does not reset diffs; the tables will still be sync'd and the backgrounds of any diff'd cells will still be colored teal.

 A right-click on a diffed cell shows a popup with several operations including these two: